JinayD1/JinayD1/README.md

 hi, i'm Jinay, an aspiring software engineer in Ontario👋

-i am currently a senior at Turner Fenton SS, in the IB program. incoming at uwaterloo cs🧠
+i am currently a senior at Turner Fenton SS, in the IB program. incoming at uwaterloo cs. 🧠

 in the past year, i have been able to build various projects and get into AI and web development.